ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 - **Check for comment resolution**: *Required*
 - **Limit merge types**: only allow *Squash merge*

+> TODO: Extra policy for tier2 "configsync" repos only.
+"Automatically included reviewers" with path filter on setters-version.yaml

 ### 3. Verify Service Account Permissions
 An AzDO service account should be used for authenticating Config Sync.
 It requires read access to the repo.